ben-izd/Tableau-Mathematica-integration/README.md

 When you run `tabpy`, it will runs a local server which evaluate each request python code with the given data and return back the result.
 The same procedure can happen in Mathematica with help of `SocketListen`, we could run a local server and by defining a function which encode the request, apply `ToExpression` to them and returning the result.

 ## How to send Mathematica data to Tableau
 Consider a json file like http://sample.com/file.json, as tableau 2021.1, there is no way to send that file directly to Tableau.
 Tableau has its own way to handle data from web called `Web Data Connector`.
-In simple terms you should run some Javascript code before you handing the data to Tableau.
-With the help of Mathematica `SocketListen` we could run a server and mimick a web page to send data directly from Mathematica to Tableau.
+In simple terms you should run some JavaScript code before you handing the data to Tableau.
+With the help of Mathematica `SocketListen` we could run a server and mimic a web page to send data directly from Mathematica to Tableau.

 ## Run Mathematica code inside Tableau
 1 - First either copy `server.nb` or download the file and run it.
 The code Automatically runs on port 36000.
-You could change that to any number as long as it's accessable.
+You could change that to any number as long as it's accessible.

 2 - Setup Tableay by going to `Help` > `Setting and Performance` > `Manage Analytics Extension Connections...`.
 Select `Tabpy/External API`, change `Server` to `localhost` or `127.0.0.1` and port to `36000`:

 ![](https://i.imgur.com/8e3Znso.png)

 3 - Now just like tabpy and running python, now you can run Mathematica.
-Craete a `Calculated Field` in Tableau and use Tableau's `SCRIPT_REAL()` or other `SCRIPT_SOMETHING()`.
+Create a `Calculated Field` in Tableau and use Tableau's `SCRIPT_REAL()` or other `SCRIPT_SOMETHING()`.
 Keep in mind:
 - Unlike python there is no need to use `Return`
 - You can access Tableau's expressions in the code by using `arg1` for the first argument, `arg2` for the second and so on
 - Since the kernel is the same that runs your notebook, you have access to all the functions and variables you'd defined in Tableau